-Figure 8 a) Schematic of the molecule 3,4,9,10-perylenetetracarboxylic dianhydride (PTCDA). b) Simulation of the specular reflectivity of a PTCDA film on an Ag (111) substrate (from Reference [70]).
-At the anti-Bragg point of the PTCDA film ( $q_z^ = \pi/d_F$ ), the scattering of subsequent layers interferes destructively, so that during film growth the reflected intensity at the anti-Bragg point oscillates as a function of the deposition time. c) Comparison between experimental anti-Bragg oscillations (substrate temperatures 233, 303, and 358 K) and Monte Carlo simulations (simulations at 200, 225, 250 K). d) interface roughness as obtained from Monte Carlo simulations at different temperatures.
+Figure 8. (a) Schematic of the molecule 3,4,9,10-perylenetetracarboxylic dianhydride (PTCDA). (b) Simulation of the specular reflectivity of a PTCDA film on an Ag (111) substrate (from [70]).
+At the anti-Bragg point of the PTCDA film ( $q^z = \pi/d_F$ ), the scattering of subsequent layers interferes destructively, so that during film growth the reflected intensity at the anti-Bragg point oscillates as a function of the deposition time. (c) Comparison between experimental anti-Bragg oscillations (substrate temperatures 233, 303, and 358 K) and Monte Carlo simulations (simulations at 200, 225, 250 K). (d) Interface roughness as obtained from Monte Carlo simulations at different temperatures.
 Clearly a transition from 2d to 3d growth is visible after two monolayers at high temperatures, which for low temperatures (200 K) occurs as early as after half a monolayer deposition.
-Figures courtesy of B. Krause and from Reference [70] with permission.
+Reprinted figures with permission from [70].